-In addition to resolving the problem, you could also opt for LED lighting, which is already fitted as standard with a CAN-bus proof solution is provided.
+In addition to resolving the problem, you could also opt for LED lighting that is already equipped with a standard CAN-bus proof solution.
 This will also solve the problem that your towing vehicle does not detect the LED lighting.
-By choosing a CAN-bus solution, the vehicle will recognise the LED lighting and therefore it will not cause any malfunctions.
+By choosing a CAN-bus solution, the vehicle will recognise the LED lighting and therefore it will not cause failures.

 Connecting work lights to a trailer can be done through different connections

 There are several ways to connect a LED work light to a trailer.
 Below the most common connections are explained in more detail.